MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/extract-authentication-parameters.md

 ### Web APIs using Microsoft identity web and reacting to claims challenges

-Microsoft.Identity.web can send, a wwwAuthenticate header through one of the overrides of the [ITokenAcquisition.ReplyForbiddenWithWwwAuthenticateHeader](/dotnet/api/microsoft.identity.web.itokenacquisition.replyforbiddenwithwwwauthenticateheader?view=azure-dotnet-preview) method.
+Microsoft.Identity.web can send, a wwwAuthenticate header through one of the overrides of the <xref:Microsoft.Identity.Web.ITokenAcquisition.ReplyForbiddenWithWwwAuthenticateHeader(System.Collections.Generic.IEnumerable{System.String},Microsoft.Identity.Client.MsalUiRequiredException,Microsoft.AspNetCore.Http.HttpResponse)> method.

 It sends non-standard parameters: